ajleeson/LO_traps/user/README.md

 Given the issues with vertical sources, the **traps2** forcing folder can be used to add point sources as horizontal sources.
 Note that this forcing folder also uses Ecology's biogeochemistry for pre-existing LiveOcean rivers.

+*2023.05.10 Update*

+I have added **traps3** which, similar to traps2, treats vertical sources like horizontal sources.
+The only difference is that nitrate/nitrite and ammonium is set to zero for WWTPs.

 ---

 ## LO_traps/user/pre